 So this is a tricky one.
 As mentioned in point #4, SEO work can positively impact a website for years to come.
 The question here is how long ago did you optimise your website and how well was it done?
 If your SEO work took place a number of years ago and hasn’t been looked at since, it may very well even be working against you at this point as many old techniques are now considered to be black hat (naughty).
 Reviewing your site regularly and in line with algorithm changes will ensure that you are always aware of the digital marketing landscape and can plan accordingly.
 As a marketeer, I’d argue that SEO work is never ‘done’ and although it can be done in spits and spurts, the best SEO work is continuous.

 This is often said in SEO as though it is a given.
 However there are no guarantees in any form of marketing.
 What we have is an archive of tried and tested methods across a breadth of different industries and a scientific method of measurement.
 We use past experiences to educate us on the best methods to deploy in different situations and to estimate the anticipated impact.

 8) It’s too complicated

 As with anything in the online world, the continual innovation can be hard to to keep up with, particularly when you are a time strapped business owner or a marketeer who needs to gain approval for budgets and has a calendar full of other campaigns to look after.
-If there isn’t any space in your work day to read about the latest algorithm updates and commit to undertaking and measuring the effects of SEO, we’d recommend consulting an agency.
+If there isn’t any space in your work day to read about the latest algorithm updates and commit to undertaking and measuring the effects of SEO, we’d recommend consulting a marketing agency.
 Whether this is to create an SEO strategy for your internal marketing team to implement, or to take care of everything SEO from the word go, please don’t overlook a crucial marketing channel and source of revenue.

-If you’re interested in finding out more about SEO and how it can benefit your business, Plug & Play Design are here to help.
+If you’re interested in finding out more about SEO and how it can benefit your business, Plug & Play are here to help.